antronerds/r2-training-courses/docs/Molecular_Oncology_CRC.md

 ______

-## Identifying key drivers of CRC: superenhancers controlling gene expression
+## (OPTIONAL) Identifying key drivers of CRC: superenhancers controlling gene expression

 An enhancer is a 50-1500 bp region of DNA where activator proteins, such as transcription factors, bind and that increase the likelihood transcription will occur at a gene.
 They can be located up to 1 Mbp away from the gene,